Platypeak/SimpleTextEditor/README.md

 If you encounter any issues, have questions, or need assistance, please don't hesitate to [open an issue](https://github.com/Platypeak/SimpleTextEditor/issues).
 We're here to help.

-## License

-This project is licensed under the MIT License.
-Feel free to use, modify, and distribute the code as needed.
-See the [LICENSE](LICENSE) file for more details.

 ## About Platypeak Python Tutorials

 Platypeak Python Tutorials is a YouTube channel dedicated to helping Python enthusiasts learn and master Python programming.
 We provide tutorials, project ideas, and coding tips to help you become a proficient Python developer.
-Subscribe to our [YouTube channel](https://www.youtube.com/PlatypeakPythonTutorials) for more Python content.
+Subscribe to our [YouTube channel](https://www.youtube.com/channel/UCCJ1np4Vcy_X19XrHveJImA) for more Python content.

 Happy coding!